CollinHeist/TitleCardMaker/docs/blueprints.md

 ### By Series

 To import a Blueprint for a Series, simply open the Series' page and then open the _Blueprints_ tab.
-Click `Search for Blueprints`, and TCM will look for any available Blueprints for this Series.
-If any are available, a preview card will show the details.
+Click `Search`, and TCM will look for any available Blueprints for this Series.
+If any are available, a preview will show the details.

 On this card will be a preview of the Blueprint, as well as what customizations will be imported.
 This can be any number of Fonts, Templates, or Episode